Arena Academy

-Arena Academy is a coeducational secondary school located in the Perry Beeches area of Birminghamin the West Midlands of England.
+Arena Academy, formally known as the Perry Beeches Academy, is a coeducational secondary school located in the Perry Beeches area of Birmingham in the West Midlands of England.

 Previously a community school administered by Birmingham City Council, Perry Beeches School converted to academy status on 3 May 2012 and was renamed Perry Beeches The Academy.

-On 14 July 2017, Kevin Rogers of Perry Beeches 2 announced to students that Perry Beeches The Academy was going to leave Perry Beeches The Academy Trust and would change to a new trust and would change uniform and name.
-The school joined CORE Education Trust and was renamed Arena Academy.
+It has since been renamed a third time to Arena Academy.

 The school offers GCSEs and BTECs as programmes of study for pupils.

-Perry Beeches The Academy Trust
+Financial Mismanagement Scandal

-Perry Beeches The Academy was formerly the lead school of Perry Beeches The Academy Trust and before that Perry Beeches Secondary School, a multi-academy trust which was formed of Perry Beeches The Academy, Perry Beeches II The Free School, Perry Beeches III The Free School, Perry Beeches IV The Free School and Perry Beeches V The All Through Family School.
-Together the schools offered a combined sixth form provision.
+While it was known as Perry Beeches Academy, the school was the leader of the Perry Beeches Trust, a multi-academy trust formed of the Academy and four other Perry Beeches academies in the area.
+Together, the schools offered a combined sixth form provision.